Keeping safe gluten-free food on hand is absolutely important to help you stay well. What do you keep in your gluten-free refrigerator?

-Here are items you may find in a healthy gluten-free refrigerator
+Here are items you may find in a

-Eggs – organic, free range
+Eggs – organic, free-range

 Yogurt – Greek Yogurt or So Delicious Coconut yogurts are delicious.
 Watch the sugar content in yogurt which can be very high.
 Use plain yogurt and add in your own fruits, granola, nuts and spices.

 Butter – Earth Balance Butter is our favorite gluten-free butter to use in cooking and baking.
-Olivio Butter is nice to use on gluten-free muffins or breads.
+Olivio Butter is nice to use on gluten-free muffins or bread.
 My husband likes the grass-fed butter, Kerrygold Pure Irish Butter.